surniaulula/wpsso-strip-schema-microdata/readme.txt

 <p style="margin:0;"><img class="readme-icon" src="https://surniaulula.github.io/wpsso-strip-schema-microdata/assets/icon-256x256.png"></p>

-**Want to remove incorrect / incomplete Schema Microdata from your theme templates?**
+**Want to remove incorrect or incomplete Schema Microdata from your webpages and/or theme templates?**

 **Want to remove incorrect Microdata added by 3rd party plugins from your content?**

 **Want to remove duplicate social or SEO meta tags from the webpage head section?**

-**Is Pinterest picking up duplicate / incorrect Schema from your theme templates?**
+**Is Pinterest picking up duplicate or incorrect Schema from your theme templates?**

 The WPSSO Strip Schema Microdata (aka WPSSO SSM) add-on removes Schema Microdata markup from the webpage body section, leaving Schema JSON-LD markup and Schema meta tags in the head section untouched.
 A Strip Microdata settings page also allows you to enable the removal of duplicate / conflicting meta tags from the webpage head section.